Systematic Discovery of Runge-Kutta Methods through Algebraic Varieties: Introduction

 \section{Introduction}

-In science and engineering, problems involving the solution of a polynomial system happear everywhere.
+In science and engineering, problems involving the solution of a polynomial system appear everywhere.
 In this work we study the optimization of a positive real values function $\mathcal{G}$ defined over $X\subset \rea^N$, the set of real solutions of a system of $m$ polynomial equations $f_i(\mathbf{x})=0$ for $i=1,\dots, m$.

-The key problem of optimizing $\mathcal{G}$ over $X$ is the necessity to control $X$ via its parametrizzations: for reasonably large values of $N$ and $m$, it is an open problem to find the connected components $\{U_i\}$ of $X$, their local dimensions $d_i$ and their local parameterizations $\{\theta_i: \rea^{d_i}\rightarrow U_i\}$.
-Evidences does not suggest the use of symbolic computation or numerical method \cite{application_genetic_to_polynomial}.
+The key problem of optimizing $\mathcal{G}$ over $X$ is the necessity to control $X$ via its parameterizations: for reasonably large values of $N$ and $m$, it is an open problem to find the connected components $\{U_i\}$ of $X$, their local dimensions $d_i$ and their local parameterizations $\{\theta_i: \rea^{d_i}\rightarrow U_i\}$.
+Evidences do not suggest the use of symbolic computation or numerical method \cite{application_genetic_to_polynomial}.
 For this reason, we state a particular methodology based on Evolutionary Algorithms.

-The Evolutionary Algorithms (EAs) are a generic population-based metaheuristic optimization algorithm bioinspired \cite{goldberg:02}.
+The Evolutionary Algorithms (EAs) are a generic population-based meta-heuristic optimization algorithm bio inspired \cite{goldberg:02}.
 They \emph{evolve} a population of candidate solutions for the problem by \emph{reproducing} and \emph{selecting} with respect to a fitness function.
 They recently improve on several field because it is not ne\-ces\-sary any assumption about the solutions space of the problem.
 In particular the evolutionary algorithms fit very well into the optimization problem where the fitness function is cheap.
 In this research field, the EAs were used to solve a particular class of polynomial system in \cite{application_genetics_to_system} and an hybrid algorithm was presented with the same aim in \cite{evo_alg_2}.
-In addition there were genetical approaches in pure algebra in \cite{application_genetic_to_polynomial} and \cite{finite-algebra}.
+In addition there were genetic approaches in pure algebra in \cite{application_genetic_to_polynomial} and \cite{finite-algebra}.

 In applications it is not usual have a proper justification for the use of such optimization algorithms, apart cases where the dimension of the problem is prohibitive for any numerical computation.
 We show that algebraic geometry provides a justification for why it is important to use evolutionary optimization algorithm to optimize any positive real function over the algebraic variety $X$, but this justification holds for any kind of optimization over $X$, \cite{two-stage} \cite{coello:07}, \cite{deb:01}.